 The Heratio 15 is one of Mountain Hardwear's offerings for the (somewhat) budget shopper.
 It's a decent down bag that could be a good choice for a woman venturing into longer backpacks in cooler, three season temperatures.
-We took it out during the late spring and pushed it to its temperature limits and think its 15-degree rating to be ambitious.
-It is simple, and light, but not the lightest it could be, and we wish the materials were slightly higher quality.
+We took it out during the late Spring and pushed its temperature limits.
+The result?
+We think its 15-degree rating is a little ambitious.
+While it provides warmth, we didn't feel it when we subjected ourselves to super toe-numbing conditions.
+As a result, we'd recommend it for cooler to warm weather, but not the coldest temperatures you can conceive of camping in.
+Overall, this bag is simple and light and a great option for backpacking.
+The materials are decent, but we wish for higher quality options and a little more warmth overall.

 Mountain Hardwear Heratio 15 Review